 Rio Global professionals review the customer's goals and time line regarding the accessibility project and make suggestions for improvement.
 A customer with an ecommerce website may want to move the shopping and checkout experience to the top of the project list, while an informational website may benefit from concentrating on document translation and cosmetic fixes.

 The company may decide to add rules that anticipate future changes in Section 508 compliance during the phase.
-Such rules are easily incorporated through Accessbot.io, as are reporting changes the company would like to prioritize.
+Such rules are easily incorporated through Accessbot.ai, as are reporting changes the company would like to prioritize.

 Using the conventional manual method, the testing phase produces uneven results.
 Compliance issues may be missed because of manual errors, only to crop up during the testing phase.